 Three-quarter-time and half-time students are packaged with grants that are three-quarters and one-half of the amounts packaged for full-time students with the same EFC.
 Their direct costs are also proportional to enrollment status.

-Since grants often exceed the cost of tuition, fees and books, the excess funds are available to help with out-of-pocket expenses such as room and board, lunches, transportation, and daycare.
+Since grants often exceed the cost of tuition, fees and books, the excess funds are available to help with out-of-pocket costs.